 You at 30 weeks pregnant

-You might be getting more heartburn and reflux, as baby takes up more and more space.
+You might be getting more heartburn and reflux, as your baby takes up more and more space.
 And your breasts might still be getting bigger too.

 You might be finding that your sleep patterns are disrupted – you’re waking in the night and can’t get back to sleep.
 It might help to know that this is common but tiring.
 Try to rest when you can during the day.
 And remember to go to sleep on your side.